cbou/markdox/README.md

 Documentation
 ---

-Documentations can be find in the folder doc/ and generation with:
+Documentation is [here](https://github.com/cbou/markdox/blob/master/doc/api.md) and can be generate with:

     $ npm run-script documentation